 Perhaps the most popular market when betting on politics is which candidate is most likely to take over as PM.
-There are many potential individuals in the running, and if you fancy a punt, all you need to do is choose which one you prefer, check the latest odds, and then put down your wager.
+There are many potential individuals in the running, and if you fancy a punt, you must choose which one you prefer, check the latest odds, and then put down your wager.

-Some of the most popular candidates to bet on at the moment include.
+Some of the most popular candidates to bet on now include.

-At the moment, the odds are firmly weighted towards Boris Johnson, the existing PM, to leave his post, either voluntarily or by being given the elbow.
-Currently, odds are around 2/5 that he’ll be replaced by the end of the year, and the odds of him no longer being Prime Minister by the next general election in 2024 are 1/3.
+At the moment, the odds are firmly weighted towards Boris Johnson, the existing PM, to leave his post voluntarily or by being given the elbow.
+Currently, the odds are around 2/5 that he’ll be replaced by the end of the year, and the odds of him no longer being Prime Minister by the next general election in 2024 are 1/3.

-Rishi Sunak, the Chancellor of the Exchequer, is a popular choice to take Boris’s place in number 10.
-The 41-year old minister has had a major role in government during the Covid pandemic, and odds are around 13/8 of him replacing BJ.
+Rishi Sunak, the Chancellor of the Exchequer, is a popular choice to take Boris’s place as number 10.
+The 41-year-old minister has had a major role in government during the Covid pandemic, and odds are around 13/8 of him replacing BJ.

 With odds of around 14/1, Michael Gove is another option you might want to consider if you’re thinking about betting on the next PM.
 He’s one of the biggest names in UK politics, but having twice tried and failed to take the role of Prime Minister, could he be third time lucky in 2022?

 With current odds of around 5/1, Liz Truss is an exciting option to wager on to take the top government position.
 In recent weeks, she’s been putting in some serious effort to look presidential.
-As Secretary of State of Foreign, Commonwealth & Development Affairs, she certainly has some experience behind her of taking major roles.
+As Secretary of State of Foreign, Commonwealth & Development Affairs, she certainly has some experience in taking major roles.